Last updated on

-In today’s Tip Tuesday, I’m sharing with you all my tips and tricks for making the very best buttercream frosting!
+In today’s Tip Tuesday, I’m sharing with you all my tips and tricks on how to make the best buttercream frosting!

 The goal for your buttercream should be a smooth, silky, easily spreadable consistency.
 It’s this amazing consistency that makes smoothing out your buttercream while decorating so much easier.